 English course in Austria (Europe) – EMF Radiation and Geopathic Stress Assessment and Mitigation

-This 5 -day (!) workshop is about learning radiation assessment for homes and which solutions can be used.
+This 4-day (!) workshop is about learning radiation assessment for homes and which solutions can be used.

-GEOVITAL has been addressing radiation issues in patient’s/client’s homes in a holistic manner that has shown wonderful lasting benefit for decades now.
+GEOVITAL has been addressing radiation issues in patients’/clients ‘ homes in a holistic manner that has shown wonderful lasting benefit for decades now.
 GEOVITAL is fast becoming the authority on radiation protection because rather than coming from a theoretic approach, we actually know what works in practice and works long term.
-This knowledge is shared in this workshop as we encourage people to take control of their home situation and we hope you will join our network to help people in your ares.
+This knowledge is shared in this workshop as we encourage people to take control of their home situation and we hope you will join our network to help people in your areas.

 Read all the details about our workshop and its potential

-Anyone can join and you can use this knowledge as a stand alone service, or utilise it in a health setting (doctors, therapists, naturopaths…) or in a home construction setting (architects, builders, electricians…).
+Anyone can join and you can use this knowledge as a stand-alone service, or utilise it in a health setting (doctors, therapists, naturopaths…) or in a home construction setting (architects, builders, electricians…).
 Seemingly complex subjects are easily explained in theory but also in practice.
-You will be busy with theoretical components and also many practical experience both in a ‘home’ and in the field.
+You will be busy with theoretical components and also many practical experiences both in a ‘home’ and in the field.